spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

   a peak with this or a greater height (T- or Z-statistic), corrected (FWE or FDR) / uncorrected for search volume.
-- **cluster-level**: the chance (p) of finding a cluster with this many(ke) or a greater number of voxels, corrected (FWE or FDR) / uncorrected for search volume.
+- **cluster-level**: the chance (p) of finding a cluster with this many (ke) or a greater number of voxels, corrected (FWE or FDR) / uncorrected for search volume.
 - **set-level**: the chance (p) of finding this (c) or a greater number of clusters in the search volume.

 Ignore the `set-level` and `cluster-level` columns for now.
 If we focus on the `peak-level` columns we see:
-- `p_FWE-cor` shows family-wise corrected p vaues based on the magnitudes of the t statistics.
+- `p_FWE-cor` shows family-wise corrected p values based on the magnitudes of the t statistics.
 These should all be below the `0.05` threshold entered earlier.
 This is the main column of interest.
 - `q_FDR-cor` shows the results of a false discovery rate correction, based on a proportion of blobs that will be false discoveries.
 This might be a bit advanced, so ignore it.
 - `T` shows the actual t statistics computed from the data.
 - `(Z_E)` shows the Z statistic that would have the equivalent statistical significance as the t statistic in the previous column.